All Episodes

 And they have deceived about why we've gone to war and how we've conducted the war.

-They have lied about our military during a Time of war for political gain on their part.
+They have lied about our military during a time of war for political gain on their part.

-They accomplished this hopefully by smearing our troops and their commander-in-chief during a time of war.
+They accomplished this, hopefully, by smearing our troops and their commander-in-chief during a time of war.

 The Democratic Party's treatment of great American institutions is what I lament.

-Telling lies in the midst of all of this Islamo fascist rioting that's going on all over the world.
+And yet, here's Al Gore over in Jeddah in Saudi Arabia, telling lies in the midst of all of this Islamo-fascist rioting that's going on all over the world.

-The last thing that these people need is to be fueled with more gasoline thrown on the fire, and yet leave it to Al Gore to go do just that in Saudi Arabia.
+The last thing that these people need is to be fueled with more gasoline thrown on the fire and yet leave it to Al Gore to go do just that in Saudi Arabia.

 I guess this is what Al Gore defines as patriotic and responsible free speech.